williamk96/pwsh-html/README.md

 The vision of this project is to create a powershell framework for generating html files using parameters to declare attributes.
 There will be one function for every tag and templates as script files to generate html files based on a common style.

-Tools like the python and batch scripts will be able to call on powershell to generate custom html files for email or liightweight web projects.
+Batch scripts will be able to call on powershell to generate custom html files for email or lightweight web projects.